-- Contactless interface cards and modules
+- · Contactless interface cards and modules

 - Dual interface cards and modules

 - Contact only cards and modules

-- SOIC8 package

-- QFN44 package

-- Chip on Board (PCB)

-The scope of this TOE is covered in section 1.3.1 above.
+The scope of this TOE is covered in section 1.2 above and detailed hereafter.

 The TOE is linked to a MRTD reader via its HW and physical interfaces.